diogoalmeida/sarafun_bt/README.md

 The provided packages depend on [yaml-cpp](https://github.com/oftc/yaml-cpp.git).

 ### ROS packages
-If you do not have a created catkin workspace, create one by doing
+If you do not have a catkin workspace, create one by doing
 ```
 $ mkdir ~/catkin_ws
 $ mkdir ~/catkin_ws/src